TSBEP /TBHEC To Investigate Psychological Evaluator Dr. Alissa Sherry & Legal Consensus

 We would like to request that the TBHEC create and actually enforce rules against allowing psychologists to use hearsay, allegations, assumptions, and blatant lies in court proceedings and custody evaluations.
 We have proof that many children have been ripped away from their parents by Dr. Sherry with NO PROOF of doing anything wrong!
 We need to require psychologists to have a standard rule that no documents/reports will be considered unless FACTS of all allegations are attached and that any supposed allegations cannot be put into evaluations unless they have been validated.
 We have lost years with our children due to a flawed system that currently allows allegations, lies, and opinions.

 TSBEP - BOARD OF PSYCHOLOGY (under TBHEC now) REFUSES TO ENFORCE THEIR OWN RULES

-Dr Sherry has refused to even respond to multiple written requests for our files.
+Dr. Sherry has refused to even respond to multiple written requests for our files.
 When we complained to the TSBEP about this Darrel Spinks Executive Director of TSBEP stated "she is under no obligation under TSBEP rules to provide you with any records because you were neither her patient nor a client.
-See the definitions of those terms under Board rule 465.1.
-In fact, the court that appointed Dr. Sherry is considered her client under our rules"

 After reading TSBEP 465.18 and after seeking advice from outside professionals we have several points below that counter these claims.